Frequently Asked Questions

 What does the program include?

 SRH offers an extensive orientation at the start of the program and provides graduates with supernumerary time at the commencement of each rotation.
 Graduates attend study days with other graduate nurses within the Grampians region throughout the program.
-Graduates also have access to an innovative and interactive online learning platform and are required to complete all mandatory education as part of their employment.
+Graduates also have access to an innovative and interactive online learning platform and are required to complete small project work that aligns with NSQHS Standards.

 When does the GNP start?